 - Some animal products and processed foods, especially fried fast food, are generally high in saturated fats, which have been linked to increased blood cholesterol levels.

-- If saturated and trans fats make up more than about 10% of your daily energy intake, this can increase the amount of bad cholesterol in your blood.
+- Large amounts of saturated and trans fats can increase the amount of bad cholesterol in your blood.
 This can lead to clogged blood vessels and can cause heart disease.
+It’s recommended that you keep these fats to 10% or less of your daily energy intake.
+If you’re concerned about your family’s lifestyle or diet, see your GP or a dietitian.